zachpmanson/notes/notes/Notes/Language/Nomenclature/Program Names.md

 - [[Unix]], a play on words of a prior system called Multics
 - Rubocop, the linter for Ruby
 - libass, a library for subtitle rendering
+- X (windowing system), derived from a window system called W, which ran on the V operating system

 Interesting articles: